 Each child needs to learn the consequences of their own actions and take responsibility for the way in which she/he behaves.
-If a member of staff is confident that a child has an understanding of the 'School Rules' and is able to differentiate between right and wrong, yet behaves in a way that is unacceptable, it will be necessary to use sanctions as a deterrent.
+If an adult is confident that a child has an understanding of the 'School Rules' and is able to differentiate between right and wrong, yet behaves in a way that is unacceptable, it will be necessary to use sanctions as a deterrent.
 The child will be told which rule they have broken and be warned that her/his behaviour is inappropriate.
 They will be given the opportunity to discuss the situation and will be encouraged to modify that behaviour.
-This is visually represented on our ladder displayed in each classroom.
+Where appropriate the adult will then adhere to the agreed system of sanction.